input-output-hk/cardano-sl/docs/tx/processing.md

 these blocks are valid.
 [Recall](https://cardanodocs.com/technical/blocks/#main-block)
-that transactions payload contains actual transactions (stored in the Merkle tree) and list of witnesses for inputs of those transactions.
+that transactions payload contains actual transactions (stored in the Merkle tree) and a list of witnesses for the inputs of those transactions.

-The algorithm is similar to the one from Bitcoin (for example, UTXO is used to prevent double-spending), but is more complicated due to various reasons, including:
+The algorithm is similar to the one from bitcoin (for example, UTXO is used to prevent double-spending), but is more complicated due to various reasons, including:

 * Extendable (via update mechanism) data structures
 * Maintaining stakes in addition to balances

-We describe global txp as stateful algorithm:
+We describe global txp as a stateful algorithm:
-* Initial state `S₀` is derived from blockchain genesis data (see [mainnet genesis JSON](https://raw.githubusercontent.com/input-output-hk/cardano-sl/e7cfb1724024e0db2f25ddd2eb8f8f17c0bc497f/node/mainnet-genesis.json))
+* Where the initial state `S₀` is derived from the blockchain genesis data (see [mainnet genesis JSON](https://raw.githubusercontent.com/input-output-hk/cardano-sl/e7cfb1724024e0db2f25ddd2eb8f8f17c0bc497f/node/mainnet-genesis.json))
 * `S₁, S₂, …` are maintained as sequential application of blocks  `B₀, B₁, B₂, … ` to state `S₀`
 * State transition function.
 Given GState `S` and a main block `B` return either an error describing why `B` is invalid (w.r.t. tx payload) or new GState `S'`
   ```
   verifyAndApplyGState :: GState -> MainBlock -> Either TxPayloadVerificationError GState
   -- ^ Note, that function definition and types are different in code and are put here for reader's convenience
   ```
-  * Note, that state transition function is defined only for main blocks.
-This is done because genesis blocks (as defined in Ouroboros) don't have tx payload and thus are not considered by global txp.
+  * Note: The state transition function is defined only for main blocks.
+This is done because genesis blocks (as defined in Ouroboros), do not have tx payload and are not considered by global txp.
-  * Recall that tx payload contains transactions (stored in Merkle tree) and their witnesses.
+  * Recall that tx payload contains transactions (stored in the Merkle tree) and their witnesses.

-Note, that in theory transaction verification can be stateless (except genesis state `S₀`) and be described without mentioning any additional state (apart from blocks themselves).
+Note: In theory, transaction verification can be stateless (except genesis state `S₀`) and be described without mentioning any additional state (apart from the blocks themselves).
 But in practice it would be very inefficient and inconvenient.

-For sake of simplicity, we describe state transition function in two parts:
+For the sake of simplicity, we describe state transition function in two parts:
 * Verification: given GState `S` and a main block `B`, check whether `B` is valid (and can be applied to `S`)
 * Modification: given GState `S` and a main block `B` (successfully verified against `S`), produce `S'`

 ### GState

-In this section we describe parts of GState relevant to transaction processing (GState is an actual structure in code used by few more components).
+In this section we describe parts of GState that are relevant to transaction processing (GState is an actual structure in the code used by various components).

 * UTXO (unspent transaction outputs)